hpcugent/vsc_user_docs/mkdocs/docs/HPC/linux-tutorial/navigating.md

     -rw-rw-r-- 1 vsc40000 vsc40000 2157404 Apr 12 13:17 afile.txt
     drwxrwxr-x 2 vsc40000 vsc40000 512 Apr 12 12:51 some_directory
     ```

-    To learn more about the meaning of this output, see [Permissions](#permissions) below.

 -   printing the size information in human-readable form, using the `-h` flag:
     ```